 “Would you like a slice of apple?”
 Angela asked.

-“Sure,” I replied, not knowing she had already asked others who sat at the lunch table, the same question.
+“Sure,” I replied, not knowing she had quietly asked others who sat at the conferee lunch table, the same question.

-Copyright © 2016 (Short Version, and Hispanic Version) Copyright © 2019 (3-min Devotion and Devotion): All Rights Reserved: Vinewords: Angela’s Apple; La Manza de Angelita: Author Diane Virginia Cunio; Pen Name, Diane Virginia: www.vinewords.net
+Copyright © 2016 (Original and Hispanic Version) Copyright © 2019 (3-min Devotion and Devotion): All Rights Reserved: VineWords: Angela’s Apple; La Manza de Angelita: Author Diane Virginia Cunio; Pen Name, Diane Virginia: http://www.vinewords.net/angelas-apple/devotion

 This devotion memorializes a remarkable lady named Angela Marcos, wife of Pastor Victor Marcos.
 It is my prayer that Angela will always be remembered for her kindness and her devotion to her family and to her beloved Jesus Christ.

 Angela’s Apple (La Manza de Angelita), by Diane Virginia Cunio, has been translated by Pastor Victor Marcos, for our Hispanic community, and has been shared in Virginia Beach, VA and in Lima, Peru, where our brother-in-Christ ministers.